gruntjs/grunt-contrib-jasmine/README.md

 Not defining a host will mean your specs will be run from the local filesystem.

 #### options.template
-Type: `String`
+Type: `String` `Object`
-Default: `default`
+Default: undefined
-Options: `default`, `requirejs`, `yourcustomtemplate.tmpl`

-Specify a custom template to use when generating your Spec Runner.
+Specify a custom template used to generate your Spec Runner.
 Templates are parsed as underscore templates and provided the expanded list of files needed to build a specrunner.

+You can specify an object with a `process` method that will be called as a template function.
+See the [Template API Documentation](needs-wiki-link) for more details.

 #### options.templateOptions
 Type: `Object`